 It is not necessary to wait until you are in a partnered relationship to engage in sex therapy.
 Sexual functioning can impact desire and belonging.
 Working to help align yourself with your mind and body can be helpful.

 Couples counseling is focused on helping the couple build skills, increase non-violent effective communication, find a higher level of intimate connection, rekindle desire for one another, and requires active participation and commitment.
 The focus is not blaming either partner for the problem or using therapy as an, "I told you so".
 The goal is to treat the couple with the understanding that each person has contributed to the current state of being.

 The answer is yes.
 Leaving each session there will always be something to process further and think about.
 For couples or individuals engaging in couples work or sex therapy that may include specific activities.
 All activities are done in the privacy of your home.

-While your consultation or intake is for you to get an idea of what it will be like to work with me and a first attempt at building a rapport, it is also an opportunity for me to assess if I have the competency, training, and/or appropriate skills to meet you where you are and be helpful.
-This means that I may find you are not ready to work as a couple due to the individual needs you may have, I may not be an appropriate match due to the presenting problem, and so on.
+While your consultation or intake is for you to get an idea of what it will be like to work with me and a first attempt at building a rapport, it is also an opportunity for the therapist to assess if they have the competency, training, and/or appropriate skills to meet you where you are and be helpful.
+This means that the therapist may find you are not ready to work as a couple due to the individual needs you may have, the therapist may not be an appropriate match due to the presenting problem, and so on.

 WILL THERAPY "FIX" THE PROBLEM?